tmwtvtwitch/tmw-pedspawn-main/README.txt

 Description:

-a simple script to permanently remove peds from spawning in a specified zone.
+a simple script to permanently remove peds and ped vehicles from spawning in a specified zone.

 installation: